qtotuan/qtotuan.github.io/_posts/2017-10-17-thoughts-on-ab-testing.markdown

 The question that arises is as follows:

-## WHERE TO GENERATE THE RANDOM TEST VARIABLE?
+### WHERE TO GENERATE THE TEST VARIABLE?

+Where should this logic be placed?
+In the back end?
+Or rather in the front end?

 Let's walk through the basic process of how a page is rendered with Rails.
 The user types in the URL into the browser and hits enter.
 This generates a GET HTTP request, which hits the controller method #index.
 This method renders the index.erb file, which contains the HTML of our page.

 So now we have two potential candidates for our random-logic: #index and index.erb.
 If we were to generate the random variable in the controller, we can have access to it through the erb template.
-The controller method would contain something like this:
+The controller method would look like this:

 ``` ruby
 # controller